ocfl-archive/gocfl/pkg/ocfl/object/docs/INITIALIZER.md

 }
 ```

-The high-level function `initocfl.InitObject` is the recommended way to initialize objects as it automates factory setup and filesystem configuration.
+The high-level function `ocfl.InitObject` is the recommended way to initialize objects as it automates factory setup and filesystem configuration.

 ---
 - [Object Overview](../README.md)